-5. Multilevel Governance and partnerships are key factors in the implementation of territorial cohesion, focusing on strengthening a place-based approach.
-The Committee of the Regions has already asked for the assessment of specific territorial impacts and recalls the potential role of the CoR in assisting the European Commission in the process of Impact Assessment as well as to be associated to some of the EC's initiatives towards improvements in the capacity building of regional and local authorities.
+- 5. Multilevel Governance and partnerships are key factors in the implementation of territorial cohesion, focussing on strengthening a place-based approach.
+The Committee of the Regions has already asked for the assessment of specific territorial impacts and recalls the potential role2 of the CoR in assisting the European Commission in the process of Impact Assessment as well as to be associated to some of the EC's initiatives towards improvements in the capacity building of regional and local authorities3. - f) What should the specific measures providing for the involvement of local and regional authorities be in these exercises? - g) What role do you see for the Committee of the Regions in this context? - f) The participation of regions and local authorities is decisive.